jamesmh/coravel/README.md

 ### Does Coravel support distributed locking?

-No. However, this can again be achieved by using a battle tested distributed locking library like [DistributedLock](https://github.com/madelson/DistributedLock).
+No. However, this can again be achieved by using a battle-tested distributed locking library like [DistributedLock](https://github.com/madelson/DistributedLock).
 You might create an invocable's `Invoke()` like this:

 ```csharp
 public class TestInvocable : IInvocable